isqiwen/ismrmrdviewer/README.md

 ISMRMRDVIEWER is a python package to view ISMRMRD/MRD (vendor agnostic MRI data format) raw data (including xml, data, waveforms and trajectories) and images.

+## Requirements
+- Python 3.13 or newer.
+- Latest PySide6 release (6.7 or newer) and the dependency versions defined in `requirements.txt`.

 # Installation